-We launched the award-winning call tracking platform 12 months ago.
+We just finished launching our SaaS award-winning call tracking platform 12 months ago.
 It has been awesome.
-And along the way we’ve learned a lot.
+And along the way, we’ve learned a lot.

 A lot of lessons learned.

-Here are the 4 most surprising marketing lessons we’ve learned since our launch They’re surprising, because, well, we weren’t expecting to learn these things.
+Here are the four most surprising marketing lessons we’ve learned since our launching our SaaS.
+They are surprising, because, well, we weren’t expecting to learn these things.